-And there's so much more than just the savings accounts you probably started when you were a kid (although we're not saying that they should always be overlooked).
+There's so much more out there than just the savings accounts you probably started when you were a kid (although we're not saying that they should always be overlooked).
 How you save and the types of accounts you use depend on what you are saving for—and how often you want (or have) to tap into your cash flow, for that matter.
-Keep reading to get the full rundown of the top five types of savings accounts and the pros and cons of each.
-Then, take your pick.

 Basic Savings Account

 This is the type of savings account your parents likely started for you at the bank when you were a kid.
-The annual interest on a basic savings account will only give you around a 0.06% return—but what you get is the security and the fact that it's easy to liquidate.
+The benefits of these are the security and the fact that they're easy to liquidate.
 Plus, when you have an account at a brick-and-mortar bank, it becomes easier to take out cash or transfer between your accounts.

 Pros: Security; easy withdrawals; savings are liquid